georgealways/lil-gui/Guide.md

 gui.addColor( obj, 'color4' );
 ```

-lil-gui uses an `rrggbb` format for display, but it always honors the original _data type_ when writing colors (numbers remain numbers, strings remain strings).
-However, it will normalize all _string_ based colors to `#rrggbb` format on update.
+lil-gui uses an `rrggbb` format for display, but it honors the original _data type_ when writing colors (numbers remain numbers, strings remain strings).
+However, all string-based colors are normalized to `#rrggbb` format on update.

 ### RGB Objects & Arrays